jmurray0/cbrsec-obsidian-vault/Vocabulary/Cybersecurity/Defending/Firewalls/Firewall.md

-A filter which specifies which communications are allowed in and allowed out of a device or netw
+A filter which specifies which communications are allowed in and allowed out of a device or network.